Guide to Reverse Mortgages and the Elderly

 How does one qualify for a reverse mortgage?

 To qualify for a reverse mortgage, the homeowners must be at least 62 years old, own a home, and live in the home as their primary residence.
 The homeowners must have equity in their home.
-Unlike traditional loans, an applicant’s credit score and income do not affect their ability to apply for a reverse mortgage because the borrower does not make monthly payments to the lender to pay off the loan.
-Therefore, the homeowners cannot default on the loan by failing to make monthly payments.
+Unlike traditional loans, an applicant’s credit score and income do not affect their ability to apply for a reverse mortgage.
+The reason for this is because the borrower does not make monthly payments to the lender.
 This type of loan is defined as a non-recourse loan because the individuals taking out the loan have no personal liability on the amount due.

 How is the amount you get from a reversed mortgage?

-The amount of the loan the homeowners qualify for depends on a number of factors, which often include: the age of the homeowners when they applied for the loan, the loan program chosen by the homeowners, the value of the home, the current interest rate, and the location of the home.
+The amount of the loan the homeowners qualify for depends on a number of factors.
+This often include: the age of the homeowners when they applied for the loan, the loan program chosen by the homeowners, the value of the home, the current interest rate of the program, and the location of the home.

 What if there is a mortgage or other outstanding lien on my home?